- January 28, 2018

 - The gameplay is extremely minimalistic, with very little player interaction and a lack of depth.

-- The game is very short, taking only about 10-11 minutes to complete, which may not justify its price.
+- The game is very short, taking only about 10-11 minutes to complete, which many players feel is not worth the price.

-- The achievement system is misleading, as it cannot be unlocked without cheating, leading to frustration.
+- There are issues with the achievement system, as it appears to be unattainable without cheating, leading to frustration.

 “However, the music itself is good!”